Boost Metabolism and Balance Weight: Herbs, Mushrooms & Lifestyle

 Keep in mind: herbs and mushrooms are no magic bullet.
 None of these will magically make weight loss (or weight gain) happen.

-All the same, studies show many of these botanicals subtly support metabolism, which may encourage better weight.
+All the same, studies show many of these botanicals subtly support metabolism, which encourages better weight.

 - ASHWAGANDHA (WITHANIA SOMNIFERA)